-- (3) Curbing shall be designed to provide a ramp for bicycles and/or wheelchairs as required by State law. - (4) Curbing and ramps shall be constructed according to the specifications set forth in the Public Improvements Specifications manual. - f.
-Sidewalks - (1) Sidewalks shall generally be required on one side of all new residential streets depending on road classification and intensity of development.
-Sidewalks may be required in non-residential subdivisions, and on existing streets in accordance with the Town Sidewalk Plan section of the Town Plan of Development. - (2) Where sidewalks are optional, they may be required if close to pedestrian generators, to continue a walk on an existing street, to link areas, or depending on probable future development as indicated in the Town Plan of Development. - (3) Sidewalks shall be a minimum of 4 (four) feet in width on local roads and 5 (five) feet in width on collector and arterial roads.
-All graded areas shall be constructed according to the specifications set forth in the Public Improvements Specifications manual. - (4) Bituminous 10 (ten) foot side pathways may be required in lieu of sidewalks in Industrial and Commercial areas. - g.
-Utilities - Utilities shall generally be located within the right-of-way on both sides of and parallel to the street, as shown in the Public Improvements Specifications manual. - (2) Utility areas shall be have a minimum of 4" of topsoil and shall be planted with grass or ground cover; or treated with other suitable cover material. - (3) Electric power, telephone, and other cable systems shall be placed underground in all residential subdivisions; except that in those portions of a subdivision adjacent to an existing Town road, the existing electric power and telephone/cable system facilities on such road may be used. - (4) This provision may be waived by the Commission only where the utility company has determined that safe underground installation is not feasible because of soil or water conditions or other natural or man-made conditions. - h.
-Right-of-Way - (1) The right-of-way shall conform to the standards in the Public Improvements Specifications manual.(2) The right-of-way width of a new street that is a continuation of an existing street shall at least meet the standards in the Public Improvement Specifications manual for that street classification, and shall in no case be continued at a width less than that of the existing street.
+- a) Sidewalk or multi-use path shall be required along the site's frontage when a residential or commercial subdivision has frontage on an arterial or collector road. - b) Sidewalks shall generally be required on both sides of all new residential streets depending on road classification and intensity of development.
+Sidewalks shall be required in non-residential subdivisions, and on existing streets in accordance with the Town Sidewalk Plan section of the Town Plan of Conservation and Development. - c) Where sidewalks are optional, they may be required if close to pedestrian generators, to continue a walk on an existing street, to link areas, or depending on probable future development as indicated in the Town Plan of Conservation and Development. - d) Sidewalks shall be a minimum of 4 (four) feet in width on local roads and 5 (five) feet in width on collector and arterial roads.
+All graded areas shall be constructed according to the specifications set forth in the Public Improvements Specifications manual. - e) Bituminous 10 (ten) foot side pathways may be required in lieu of sidewalks in Industrial and Commercial areas or Residential areas in accordance with the Town's Sidewalk Plan. - (2) The requirement can be modified, by written request at the time of the application, and 2/3 majority vote of the Commission when one or more of the following conditions exist: - a) The provision of a sidewalk would cause significant environmental harm to adjacent wetlands or wildlife habitat; or - b) A bituminous concrete path eight feet in width or greater in an alternate location which is preferable to a standard sidewalk due to the conditions above.